jungheejung/cue_expectancy/02_iv-cue_dv-expect.md

-# beh :: expectation ~ cue {#beh_expect_cue}
+# beh :: expectation ~ cue {#beh-expect-cue}

 ---

 output:
 rmdformats::downcute:
 use_bookdown: true

 ---

 ## What is the purpose of this notebook? {.unlisted .unnumbered}

 Here, I plot the expectation ratings as a function of cue.

-* Main model: `lmer(expect_rating ~ cue)`
+- Main model: `lmer(expect_rating ~ cue)`
-* Main question: do expectations ratings differ as a function of cue type?
+- Main question: do expectations ratings differ as a function of cue type?
-* If there is a main effect of cue on expectation ratings, does this cue effect differ depending on task type?
+- If there is a main effect of cue on expectation ratings, does this cue effect differ depending on task type?
-* IV: cue (high / low)
+- IV: cue (high / low)
-* DV: expectation rating
+- DV: expectation rating